rumoffu/machinelearning/declmtd/2hw/README.txt

 ======================================================================================
 Sum of the first four digits equals the units digit.
 How many EVEN five-digit numbers have this property?

+There are 200 solutions.
+[kwong23@ugrad4 2hw]$ eclps -b sum.ecl -e 'go' | wc
+    201    1002    3216
+so there are 200 lines of solution and the last line is the runtime.

+You can also run the code with rlwrap eclps compile('sum.ecl'). solve(X).

+and use ; to step through the 200 solutions.

 Problem 3